hugetim/empathy-room/docs/index.md

 ### What is Jitsi?

 The video conferencing is provided via [Jitsi](https://github.com/jitsi/jitsi-meet), which is an open source project with an active community.
 It doesn't require account login, and it emphasizes privacy and security.
 It is owned by [8x8](https://www.8x8.com/about-us), which seems legit.
+(See [this interview with Jitsi's founder](https://www.8x8.com/blog/episode-5-meet-jitsi) for more on its origins.)
 The video conferencing is hosted separately from the Anvil webapp, so the Anvil app doesn't even see the video conference data.

 ### Who is making Empathy Spot?